n132/SMC/README.md

     - cGarble: Generate garbled circuits
     - gcEval: Evaluate the garbled circuits
 - Oblivious Transfer
-    - Use Cyclic Group
+    - Cyclic Group
-    - 1 in 2 OT
+    - 1 in 2 OT based on Bellare-Micali protocol
+- Gates
+    - AND
+    - OR
+    - NOT
+    - XOR

 2. GMW
+- Secret Sharing
+    - n-1 random bits
+    - XOR the secret and random bits to get the last bit
+- Oblivious Transfer
+    - Expand 1 in 2 OT to 1 in 4 OT
+- Gates
+    - XOR
+    - OR
+    - NOT

 ## Usage